travis-ci/docs-travis-ci-com/user/customizing-the-build.md

 ## Git Submodules

-Travis CI clones git submodules by default, to avoid this set:
+Travis CI clones Git submodules by default, to avoid this set:

 ```yaml
 git: